How To Find Average Rate Of Change On An Interval

 The connection to the derivative can be seen when you consider smaller and smaller intervals.
 As the interval [a, b] shrinks, the average rate of change approaches the instantaneous rate of change at a point, which is the derivative.
 This is one of the fundamental concepts in calculus, bridging the gap between average and instantaneous change.

 In graphical terms, the average rate of change is the slope of the secant line through two points on a curve.
 A secant line is a straight line that intersects a curve at two or more points.
-The slope of this line tells you the average steepness or inclination of the curve between those two points.
+Now, the slope of this line tells you the average steepness or inclination of the curve between those two points.
 Imagine you're zooming in on a curve.
 As you zoom in closer and closer to a specific point, the secant line through that point and a nearby point becomes a better and better approximation of the tangent line at that point.
 The tangent line is a line that touches the curve at only one point, and its slope represents the derivative at that point.

 Trends and Latest Developments